mkdrabik/Recipe-Generator/README.md

 - **Adding to Your Pantry**:
   - Navigate to the Pantry section.
   - Add new food items to reflect your pantry.
+  - Items are automatically sorted into freezer, fridge, and pantry.
   - Delete items as you see fit.
+  - Your pantry is locally stored on your device so you always know what you have.

 - **Finding Recipes**:
-  - Go to the recipes finder tab.
-  - Enter the ingredients you have and want to use.
+  - Select the ingredients you want to use.
+  - Click Create Recipes.
   - Browse through the recipe suggestions and select one for instructions.

-Note: Cannot include code do to private GPT access code.
+Note: Cannot include code due to private GPT access code.

-Thank you for choosing Foody, and happy cooking!